-College Police (310) 434-4608 or 434-4300 Airport Campus Information (310) 434-4229
+College Police (310) 434-4608 or 434-4300 Airport Arts Campus Information (310) 434-4229 otorcycle and moped parking is free, within specially designated areas of Lot 1 and 2.

 Motorcycles, Mopeds, & Bicycles

 Bicycle racks are conveniently located at several points on campus: by the ESL building at the southwest corner of campus, at both ends of the Science Complex, and near the Business building, Parking Structure C, Art Complex, Counseling Complex, Library, Math Complex, and the Pavilion (Gymnasium).